Seven Non-Obvious Lessons About Post-Merger Integrations

 7. The integration must end.

-This isn’t like other deadlines.
-Miss a product launch and the org keeps going.
+Integrations are not like other projects.
+If you miss a product launch, the org keeps going.
 Maybe someone gets fired, but life continues.